camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ## Transparent Access Restrictions for Tenants

 When integrating Camunda into an application, it can be cumbersome to pass the tenant Id to each camunda API call.
-Since such an application usually also has a concept of an "authenticated user", it is possible to set the list of tenant ids along when setting the authentication:
+Since such an application usually also has a concept of an "authenticated user", it is possible to set the list of tenant ids when setting the authentication:

 ```java
 try {